manwar/perlweeklychallenge-club/challenge-143/james-smith/README.md

 So our logic becomes:

- * Find brackets without brackets within - for these we evaluate the contents using the same algorithm;
+ * **B** - Find brackets without brackets within - for these we evaluate the contents using the same algorithm;
- * If there are no brackets left - we then looking for multiplications from left to right and evaluate these.
+ * **M** - If there are no brackets left - we then looking for multiplications from left to right and evaluate these.
- * If there are no brackets or multiplications we look at the addition/subtraction again left to right.
+ * **AS** - If there are no brackets or multiplications we look at the addition/subtraction again left to right.
  * This gives the following perl function:

 ```perl